Judge Rules Kennedy Center Board Cannot Add Trump's Name to Building

 What Happened

-A judge ruled that the Kennedy Center cannot close for renovations and that the board's decision to add President Trump's name to the building was not permitted.
+A federal judge ruled that the Kennedy Center board could not add President Trump's name to the building and blocked a temporary closure during renovations, according to multiple sources.

 Why It Matters